A climate model workflow manager

 Your run crashed!!!

-Failed jobs retain output and error files (mom.out
+Failed jobs retain output and error files (mom.out, mom.err in this case), and a work/ directory

 FATAL from PE 2: ==>Error: time step instability detected for baroclinic gravity waves in ocean_model_mod